With hundreds of different betting sites, finding the best can be confusing. I'll guide you through and find the most suitable bookie for you.

 Challenge Cup Favourite Statistics

-It did dip in 2024 with 74% of favourites being successful and then rose again in 2025 to 91%, but if you look at the average between 2015 & 2020, only 73% of favourites won compared to the last five seasons, where on average 82% of favourites won so quite some difference of late.
+It did dip in 2024 with 74% of favourites being successful, and then rose again in 2025 to 91% and was 89% in 2026, but if you look at the average between 2015 & 2020, only 73% of favourites won compared to the last six seasons, where on average 84% of favourites won, so quite a difference of late.

 Rugby League Tournament Favourites Comparison